Dual Degree Program in Public Health and Physical Therapy

 With dual degrees, students gain knowledge in two fields as they prepare for their professional careers.

-Arcadia’s College of Business, Health & Sciences has nationally recognized health care, science and business programs that make the world a laboratory by providing real-world, integrative learning experiences.
+Arcadia’s College of Health Sciences has nationally recognized health care, science and business programs that make the world a laboratory by providing real-world, integrative learning experiences.
 Graduate programs use evidence-based research and project-based learning to prepare health care and business professionals for a rapidly changing global environment.
 Applied and pro bono clinical research, clinical rotations, international fieldwork, and multicultural assessment are threaded through the curricula.
 Graduate students also conduct research and publish with expert faculty in many fields.

 Dual degree candidates must be accepted into each of the programs in order to pursue dual degrees: Doctor of Physical Therapy (D.P.T.) and Master of Public Health (M.P.H.).